Colleges by Location

 In addition to its undergraduate programs, Wilson College offers a co-educational graduate program in several disciplines, including education, nursing, and veterinary medical technology.
 These programs aim to provide students with advanced knowledge and skills in their chosen fields, promoting professional growth and opening up career opportunities.
 With renowned faculty members and state-of-the-art facilities, Wilson College strives to create a dynamic and intellectually stimulating environment for graduate students to thrive in their academic pursuits.

-Wilson College is a private comprehensive higher education institution located in Chambersburg, PA.
-Its campus is 300 acres in size.
+Wilson College is a private comprehensive higher education institution located in Chambersburg, PA and set in an urban environment.
 This school follows a semester-based calendar.
-It has an acceptance rate of 94%.
-The freshman retention rate at Wilson College is 69% and the six-year graduation rate is 50%.
+It has an acceptance rate of 95%.
+The freshman retention rate at Wilson College is 77% and the six-year graduation rate is 52%.

 Quick Facts